spestana/sensor-bands/README.md

 # Satellite Sensor Bands in the Visible to Infrared

-[satellite_sensor_bands.csv](satellite_sensor_bands.csv) contains various visible and infrared remote sensing instruments and the spectral bands they cover.
+[satellite_sensor_bands.csv](satellite_sensor_bands.csv) contains various visible and infrared remote sensing instruments and the spectral bands they cover. (wavelength units in μm, resolution units in m)

 ![](satellite_sensor_bands.jpg)